-To: Tax Collector City/Town of(I Municipality)
+To: Tax Collector City/Town of (Municipality)

-Re: Property Located at Lot (the Premises)
+Re: Property Located at Designated as Map Lot(the Premises)

 Own ed by: (Taxpayer(s))

 redee "ager Muni a pay The A Muni By th em a tax lien.
-The undersigned Taxpayer(some at tax lien or designed that any payments received by the temperature of the taxpayer(some at tax lien or designed that the Taxpayer(some at taxpayer) and shall be reported acknowledges that the funds being of the Taxpayer(some at taxpayer). a party with a legal interest in the Premises may s) hereby designate the undersigned Party as their his/her/their behalf.
-It is understood by the Municipality from the Agent shall be considered orted as such regardless of the source of funds. delivered are, as of their tender to the d Agent acknowledge the foregoing and agree to
+The undersigned at it is pay the taxes to redeen acipality that any payments rement by the Taxpayer(s) and Agent acknowledges that the acipality, funds of the Taxpay ed Taxpayer(s) hereby design n a tax lien on his/her/their be ecceived by the Municipality f d shall be reported as such reg funds being delivered are, as yer(s).
+From the Agent shall be considered gardless of the source of funds.

-Taxpayer

-Taxpayer
+Date

-Taxpayer Mailing Address: Date
+s: Date

-Agent

-Printed Name: Date
+Date

 Agent Mailing Address:

-$KTP \backslash NHTCA \backslash Auth\ To\ Pay\ Taxes$
+KTP\NHTCA\Auth To Pay Taxes